BillJr99/Ursinus-CS173/_pages/Activities/activity-testing.md

         }
         ]]></script>
       title: Facilitating Unit Tests
+      embed: |
+        <iframe height="400px" width="100%" src="https://repl.it/@BillJr99/JavaFirstExample?lite=true" scrolling="no" frameborder="no" allowtransparency="true" allowfullscreen="true" sandbox="allow-forms allow-pointer-lock allow-popups allow-same-origin allow-scripts allow-modals"></iframe>
       questions:
         - What makes this a difficult function to test?
         - What could we do to better facilitate testing a function like this?
+        - Print the random number `randomValue` in the `isHeads` function when you compute it.
+Then, call `rng.setSeed(100);` right before the call to `rng.nextDouble()`, and try running the program again.
+What do you notice?

 reflective_prompts:
   - Suppose a friend suggests that you should be testing your software with every possible input to ensure that the code works.
 Why is this impossible?
 How should you strategize your unit tests instead?